Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Angular momentum loss modes

 We assume this lost mass carries away the specific AM of the $L_2$ point.
 In the center-of-mass frame, the resulting orbital AML rate satisfies $\dot{J}_{\rm orb,ml}/J_{\rm orb} = \Omega_{\rm orb} D_{\rm L2}^2$, and in Appendix~\ref{app:L_2_position} we demonstrate that the related orbital AML-parameter is

-where $X_{\rm L2}(f_{\rm don},q,e)$, hereafter, referred to as `Global-${L_2}$ fit', gives the position of the $L_2$ point at periapsis in units of the instantaneous distance between the two stars.
-The Global-${L_2}$ fit is given explicitly in Appendix~\ref{app:L_2_position}.
+where $X_{\rm L2}(f_{\rm don},q,e)$, hereafter the ``global-${L_2}$'' fit, gives the position of the $L_2$ point at periapsis in units of the instantaneous distance between the two stars.
+The global-${L_2}$ fit is given explicitly in Appendix~\ref{app:L_2_position}.